SRombauts/SQLiteCpp_Example/README.md

 ### CMake and build:

-Use build.bat or ./build.sh script, or cmake commande line (example for Linux):
+Use build.bat or ./build.sh script, or cmake command line (example for Linux):

 ```Shell
 mkdir -p build